 #LabHacks: Tips for cleaning the optics of your microscope

 Keeping the optical system of your microscope clean at all times is essential for high quality imaging.
 It is really frustrating if dirt or dust particles are visible when imaging your specimen.
 If dust spots are left on optical glasses such as lenses, condensers and filters, they can become hard and may attract moisture, further compounding the problem.
+Demonstrating the importance of cleaning the optics of your microscope.

 To ensure your microscope stands the test of time, cleaning the lenses should be made a regular part of the maintenance routine.
 Alongside Olympus UK’s Life Science team, we’ve compiled some hints and tips which explain the procedure for cleaning the optical lenses of your microscope.

+Our first tip for cleaning the optics of your microscope is locating where the dirt is.
 It is important to see where dirt is located so that the affected optical components can be cleaned accordingly.

 If you see a spot of dirt on your image when viewing at all objective powers, the dirt is likely to be on the eyepiece lens.
 However, if you only see dirt at one power, it is likely to be on the objective lens.
 To check this, turn the eyepiece lens if you can.
 If the spot moves, this confirms dirt is on the eyepiece lens.